anonymous-researcher867/FALCON-RL/README.md

 Code for the paper "FALCON-RL: Federated Aligned Language-guided CONcept-oriented Rule Learning"

-FALCON-RL is a language model-guided federated CBM method designed to extract interpretable textual concept-based rules for image classification.
+FALCON-RL is a language model-guided federated CBMs method designed to extract interpretable textual concept-based rules for image classification.

 ## Environments